Surfboard Carbon Footprints + How to Reduce Your Impact

 Experts have calculated that a typical 6-foot shortboard generates around 165 kilograms of carbon dioxide over its lifetime.
 In total, this equates to the same emissions as driving a petrol vehicle for around 700 kilometres (435 miles).

-The largest share (54% or 89kg) stems from daily usage and maintenance.
+The largest share of a surfboard’s carbon footprint (54% or 89kg) stems from daily usage and maintenance.
 This includes the energy-intensive resin and paint jobs required to keep boards waterproof.

 The foam blank and fiberglass cloth that give the board its shape and structure are the next biggest contributors.
 These generate 49.5kg of CO2 (roughly 30% of a board’s lifetime emissions).

-The remaining sources like construction, waste and distribution make up the remaining 25% combined.
+The remaining sources, like construction, waste and distribution make up the remaining 25% combined.
+As you can see, the environmental impact of surfboards is huge!

 For a closer look at this breakdown, check out WaveChanger’s detailed explainer here.